-- With laths present, it will be very hard or even impossible to install new wirings and insulation on walls.
+- With laths present, it will be very hard or even impossible to install new wiring and insulation.
 You are free to do so on drywall.

-- If you install drywall over a lath in poor condition, this can be evident even when covered by drywall.
+- If you install drywall over a lath in poor condition, this can be evident even when covered up.

 Whichever way you choose, the installation process is essentially the same.
 Here is how it is done, with or without the old laths present:

 - Make sure that the lath strips are completely secured.
 Inspect each lath strip and nail them back into place if necessary.
 If there are loose nails, they also must be hammered back, as there should not be any nails that are sticking out.

 - Clear the laths and studs of dust and debris.